buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 See [PATH PADS Repository](https://github.com/buildwithgrove/path-auth-data-server) for more information on authorization service provided by Grove for PATH support.
 :::

-The `envoy/auth_server` directory contains the `Go External Auth Server` called by the Envoy `ext_authz` filter.
+The `envoy/auth_server` directory contains the `External Auth Server` called by the Envoy `ext_authz` filter.
 It evaluates whether incoming requests are authorized to access the PATH service.

 This server communicates with a `Remote gRPC Server` to populate its in-memory `Gateway Endpoint Store`, which provides data on which endpoints are authorized to use the PATH service.